eburin2/nike-replica/readme.md

 ## Setup/Installation Requirements

-Clone the "css-product" repository to your desktop from GitHub here: https://github.com/eburin2/nike-replica.git Open the "css-product" folder
+Clone the "nike-replica" repository to your desktop from GitHub here: https://github.com/eburin2/nike-replica.git Open the "nike-replica" folder
 Open a web-browser, preferably Chrome.
 Drag "index.html" into an open tab in your web browser to open